Research

 Can phones be used for measuring foundational literacy and numeracy?
 Experimental evidence from India

-Using a crossover randomized design with 1603 government primary school students in Uttar Pradesh, I report three key results about phone-based assessments (PBA) for measuring foundational literacy and numeracy skills.
-First, PBA are valid and reliable i.e. they measure the same outcomes and constructs as currently prevalent in-person assessments (IPA).
-Second, the performance on individual skills on PBA is similar to IPA.
-Third, individual performance on phone- and in-person assessments is also similar, with both modes suffering from measurement errors.
-Finally, in the specific case of literacy assessments, reliability on WhatsApp for sending literacy prompts is better than using students' school textbooks.
+Using a crossover randomized design with 1603 government primary school students in Uttar Pradesh, I report two key results about phone-based assessments (PBA) for measuring foundational literacy and numeracy skills.
+First, PBA is valid, reliable, and equivalent to currently prevalent in-person assessments (IPA).
+Second, in the specific case of literacy assessments, reliability on WhatsApp for sending literacy prompts is better than using students' school textbooks.
 Consider these results along with two other important possibilities - PBA are more cost-effective and operationally easy and they are better representative of the student population today due to accelerated penetration of phones and internet in the rural areas.
 These outcomes offer policymakers an additional assessment mode to measure students' learning outcomes for formative purposes.
-This could also potentially address the principal-agent problem in reporting of learning outcomes data that is currently prevalent and leads to huge distortion in reporting.
+This could also potentially address the principal-agent problem that is currently prevalent and leads to huge distortion in the reporting of learning outcomes.

 Funded by: Central Square Foundation